shuyushang/star-link-frontend/README.md

 ### Install npm

-Navigate to the cloned repo, bring up your terminal or cmd window, and type in,
+Bring up your terminal or cmd window, navigate to the cloned repo, and type in,

 ```
+cd star-link-frontend
 npm install
 ```
 You only need to do this once.